deltanode/deltanode/README.md

 <h1 align="left">
 	 About Me:
 </h1>
-Hi 👋, I'm Yogesh Yadav, a senior software engineer and passionate self-taught full stack web developer.
+Hi 👋, I'm Yogesh Yadav, a passionate self-taught full stack web developer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. <br>
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 💼 Any freelance work? do reach, [email](mailto:yogesh7132@gmail.com)